-There are essentially three different categories of typefaces: serif, sans serif and script.
-Since there are thousands upon thousands of typefaces available, being able to decide if you need a serif, sans serif or script typeface ahead of time will greatly help you in your search.
+There are essentially three different categories of typefaces: serif, sans serif, and script.
+We’ll dive into the differences between each typeface category below.
+But for now it’s important to keep in mind that since there are thousands upon thousands of typefaces available, being able to decide if you need a serif, sans serif, or script typeface ahead of time will greatly help you in your search.

-Once you've decided on the particular mood or emotions that you want to evoke with your content, you can match that up to a type of typeface.
+Once you've decided on the particular mood or emotions that you want to evoke with your content, you can match that up with a typeface.
 Different styles of type create different moods.
 You need to make sure you're picking one that matches the tone of your content.

-A serif typeface is recognizable by the little lines or strokes that extend from letters.
-See how in the text above that says "Serif" the "i" and "f" have distinguishable feet.
+What is a serif font?
+This typeface is recognizable by the little lines or strokes that extend from letters.
+As you can see in the text above, the "i" and "f" have distinguishable feet.
 The "S" also extends down and up at the ends.

 Many people believe that serif typefaces should be used in printed works because the little serifs make it easier and quicker for us to identify the different letters, but that might not necessarily be true.